Cliff is a licensed medical technologist who loves sharing all things health and fitness.

 Acidophilus is proven to be an effective treatment option.
 You can take it in capsule form or opt for foods that contain this ingredient such as yogurt.
 Take 2-4 capsules each day.
 This probiotic boosts the immune system, helping treat canker sores fast.

 Honey is a natural ingredient known for its anti-inflammatory and antibacterial properties.
 What you want to use is raw organic honey.
 Rinse your mouth thoroughly with warm water.
-Apply a generous dab of honey directly on the affected area.
+Apply a generous dab of honey directly to the affected area.
 Re-apply two to three times a day.
 You may find that this soothes pain and discomfort.

 6. Coconut Oil